Skip to main content

 Required user role: Manager

-Click Create new campaign.
+Click Create new network call.

 Complete the required fields: